The Master of Arts in South Asia Studies at Columbia University

 Recent graduates of our MA program have been accepted to competitive doctoral programs at Columbia, Cornell, McGill, NYU, and the University of Cambridge.
-Graduates are working in the fields of Journalism, the non-profit and NGO sector, and at the United Nations.
+Graduates of the MA program are working in the fields of Journalism, the non-profit and NGO sector, and at the United Nations.

 FLAS Fellowships and partial scholarships are available for MA students on a competitive basis.
 For further information, see the Financial Aid webpage.